-We typically are beef people…yes, I said it.
-Now, in my defense, I grew up around cattle and my dad has pretty much worked with cattle in some respect or another almost my entire life!
+We are beef people.
+Yes, I said it.
+Now, in my defense, I grew up around cattle and my dad has worked with cattle in some respect or another for most of my life!
 Chicken probably comes next in our arsenal of meat with Pork bringing up the rear.
 Now, that doesn’t mean we don’t like pork, it just typically isn’t at the top of our list.

-That being said, we have gone through our half beef faster this year than normal (I blame boys growing at an exponential rate and eating more)!
-So, we’ve been forced to eat other meat and try new things to make things stretch until late summer/early fall when we get our next half.
-So..enter pork!
-When friends of ours gifted us with some pork, I decided to try a new recipe.
-I had tried a similar recipe with ground beef quite a few years ago, but decided to give my ground pork a spinoff of that recipe.
+That being said, we have go through our half beef faster now than normal!
+The boys are growing and eating more, so most ground beef recipes require 2 lbs!
+Because of this we have been forced to eat other meat and try new things to make things stretch until late summer/early fall when we get our next half.
+Enter pork!
+When friends of ours gifted us with some pork I decided to try a new recipe.
+I tried a similar recipe with ground beef quite a few years ago, but decided to give my ground pork a spin-off of that recipe.

 - 1lb. ground pork